danielearwicker/immuto/docs-src/getting_started/03_making_the_ui.md

 cursorToObject.$(TypeName.propertyName)
 ```

+On a cursor the `.$(...)` is called the piping operator.
 This is logically similar to getting a property from an ordinary object:

 ```ts
 objectInstance.propertyName
 ```

-If you want, you can make it more succinct in the JSX by destructuring the properties first:
+If you're into the whole brevity thing, you can make it more succinct in the JSX by destructuring the properties first:

 ```tsx
 const { firstName, lastName, trusted } = Person;